Omiikay/Artsy-Andriod/README.md

 This is an Android application for searching and exploring artists and their artworks using the Artsy API.
 The app allows users to search for artists, view detailed information about them, browse their artworks, and save their favorite artists.

+The Web portal can be reached on: https://csci571-hw5-nrocikay.wl.r.appspot.com/

+Details about the back end can be found in this [repo](https://github.com/Omiikay/Artsy-Backend).

+Details about the web front end can be found in this [repo](https://github.com/Omiikay/Artsy-Frontend).

 ## Technology Stack

 ```mermaid